 The introduction of Reasoning into schools’ assessment structures is to bring ‘creativity’ into evolving admission processes and to eliminate opportunities to merely retain ‘learnt knowledge’.
 We believe that by extending ‘mock’ preparation to this key element of exams allows children to perform to the very best of their ability.

-For more information on arranging mock exams and assessments please get in contact
+For more information on mock exams, please visit our mock exam webpage or get in contact with our Head of Education.